 Do not leave the United States without the proper I-20 documentation necessary for reentry.
 J-1 visa holders should contact their sponsors to obtain travel authorization.
-If you leave for longer than five months and do not continue your enrollment at Macalester (with a leave of absence), you must have a new I-20 issued in order to re-enter.
-ISP professional staff are able to sign I-20s electronically and for it to be considered valid, you need to physically sign it in pen.
+If you leave for longer than five months and do not continue your enrollment at Macalester (with a leave of absence), you must have a new

+I-20 issued in order to re-enter.
+You must have your I-20 signed every year by ISP professional staff.
+They are able to sign I-20s electronically and for it to be considered valid, you need to physically sign it in pen.
 Keep copies of all your old I-20s (or DS-2019); you will need them in the future.
 Check with International Student Programs for study abroad exceptions to some of these rules.